 Our story takes place within the picturesque hills of Central Vermont.
 Fresh Tracks Farm was founded in 2002 with the goal of crafting authentic Vermont wine in a beautiful yet challenging climate.
-Christina Castegren – the winemaker and proprietor – sought to build upon her knowledge of agriculture, and fulfill her passion for working with the environment around her.
+Owner and winemaker Christina Castegren sought to build upon her knowledge of agriculture, and fulfill her passion for working with the environment around her.
 She and a team of colleagues and friends spent years preparing fields, constructing trellises, gathering equipment, and planting vines.
-Of the seventeen original varieties, only six remain, but those that survived the first few pioneering years of experimentation are now central to our wine list.
-Eventually, we planted three grapes for jam production and one edible variety for our afternoon snacks.

 Sustainable Farming is at the heart of everything we do at Fresh Tracks Farm Vineyard & Winery